Baileys Whipped Cream makes for a boozy topper for your hot cocoa, coffee or cocktails. Even dessert!

 And then, what if it were a little boozy?
 Wouldn’t that be better?
 Now we’re talking!

 To make whipped cream with Baileys, you will need to first make whipped cream.

 Start with heavy whipping cream.
 It’s important to use cream, not half-and-half.
 Look for the pint that says “heavy cream” or “whipping cream” or it will just not come together and hold its shape.

 Then mix the cream with sugar.
 I prefer to use powdered sugar, but you can substitute granulated sugar.
 I always suggest tasting your whipped cream with a spoon and you can add more sugar if you like.

-Next we whip it, whip it good.
-You will need to get out a mixer to whip it all together.
-You can use a hand mixer or stand mixer.
 (If you want to whisk by hand, by all means do it, but know that a mixer will cut the time by a lot!)